Mount Waddington: Climate

 The Waddington Range massif is known for fierce as well as unpredictable weather, located as it is at the brunt of the warm, wet winds that soak the British Columbia Coast, of which it is the highest point.
 Precipitation levels in the area of the peak are among the highest in the Coast Mountains.
 The peak has an ice cap climate (EF).

+In 2010 and again in 2023, scientists successfully drilled ice cores at Combatant Col, the saddle between Mt.
+Waddington and Combatant Mountain, to obtain a climate and environmental record from the ice covering the last few hundred years.
+The 2023 core reached 219 meters in depth, at or near the base of the ice.

 Access

 To reach Mount Waddington, one could take a long approach originating from Vancouver, with the bulk of the journey consisting of a long boat ride through the Strait of Georgia and the Knight Inlet, taking up to three days.
 A shorter water approach from Port McNeill, British Columbia, a northern community of Vancouver Island accessible by scheduled daily air connections and/or road from Victoria, reducing the water journey to less than a day may be undertaken.

 Alternately trails and rough roads do exist from the Chilcotin side of the range, and may be accessed via BC Highway 20, from Williams Lake, departing from the main route to Bella Coola at Tatla Lake to connect to the Homathko River and up a side creek or glacier from there.
 This inland route is also the access route for the neighbouring Niut and Pantheon Ranges.

 Mount Waddington is a popular destination among mountain climbers since it is the highest peak in the Coast Mountains and a challenging climb.
 It has been compared to Mont Blanc's structure.